Holger-Will/barcode-font-generator/README.md

 In the root folder there is a bash script called generate which you can use to regenerate all fonts (in case you want to specify your own hight to width ratio)

-see font in action in the [Live Example](https://cdn.rawgit.com/Holger-Will/code128/master/examples/generator.html)
+see the font in action in the [Live Example](https://cdn.rawgit.com/Holger-Will/code128/master/examples/generator.html)

 # Code Table